Bohuslav Martinů: 1890–1923: Polička and Prague

 They became friends for life.
-Dropped from the violin program, Martinů was moved to the organ department that taught composition, but he was finally dismissed in 1910 for "incorrigible negligence".
+Dropped from the violin program, Martinů was moved to the organ department that taught composition, but dismissed in 1910 for "incorrigible negligence".

 Martinů spent the next several years living back home in Polička, attempting to gain some standing in the musical world.
 He had written several compositions by this time, including the Elegie for violin and piano, and the symphonic poems Angel of Death (Anděl smrti) and Death of Tintagiles (Smrt Tintagilova), and submitted samples of his work to Josef Suk, a leading Czech composer.
-Suk encouraged him to pursue formal composition training, but this would not be possible until years later.
+Suk encouraged him to pursue formal composition training, but this would not be possible for years.
 In the meantime, he passed the state teaching examination and maintained a studio in Polička throughout World War I, while continuing to compose and study on his own.
-It was during this time that he studied the ancient choral hymns of the Bohemian Brethren, which would influence his style and musical scope.
+It was during this time that he studied the ancient choral hymns of the Bohemian Brethren, which influenced his style and musical scope.

-As World War I drew to a close and Czechoslovakia was declared an independent republic, Martinů composed the celebratory cantata Czech Rhapsody (Česká rapsodie), which was premiered in 1919 to great acclaim.
+As World War I drew to a close and Czechoslovakia was declared an independent republic, Martinů composed the celebratory cantata Czech Rhapsody (Česká rapsodie), which premiered in 1919 to great acclaim.
 He toured Europe as a violinist with the National Theatre Orchestra, and in 1920 became a full member of the Czech Philharmonic Orchestra that was led by the inspired young conductor Václav Talich, who was the first major conductor to promote Martinů.
 He also began formal composition study under Suk.
 During these last years in Prague he completed his first string quartet and two ballets: Who is the Most Powerful in the World?
 (Kdo je na světě nejmocnější?) and Istar.